 - Minimize adverse effects, e.g. side effects and long-term complications.

-Ozempic and wegovy are the SAME drugs but at different doses.
-They are both semaglutide drugs.
-Semaglutide is the active ingredient, and Novo Nordisk creates two different branded drugs using this.
+Ozempic and Wegovy are the SAME drug (semaglutide) but at different doses.
+Novo Nordisk creates these two different branded medications using the same active ingredient.

-Ozempic was the first semaglutide drug on the scene, and it was initially made for people with diabetes, getting FDA approval as a diabetes drug in 2017.
-All along, they have been doing clinical trials on the drug and started to see it was helping people to lose weight.
-It was and still is a drug marketed and approved for diabetes only, but people began taking it “off-label” for weight loss purposes.
+Ozempic was the first semaglutide drug on the scene, initially developed for people with diabetes and receiving FDA approval as a diabetes medication in 2017.
+Throughout clinical trials, researchers observed that it was helping people lose significant weight.
+To this day, Ozempic remains a drug marketed and approved for diabetes only, though many people began taking it "off-label" for weight loss purposes.

 Off-label drug use refers to the practice of prescribing a drug for a different purpose than what the FDA approved.
 This practice is called “off-label” because the drug is being used in a way not described on its package insert.
 This insert is known as its “label.”